 Rabbi Shneur and Shaina Wineberg are the driving force behind Chabad of Notting Hill.

-Shneur hails from Johannesburg, South Africa where his family are pillars within the community.
-Following years of extensive Jewish study at yeshivas in Toronto, LA, NJ and Israel, he attained his Rabbinic ordination at Machon Le'horah in Pretoria.
+Shneur hails from South Africa where his family are pillars within the community.
+Following years of extensive Jewish study at yeshivas in North America and Israel, he attained his Rabbinic ordination at Machon Le'horah in Pretoria, SA.

-Shaina grew up in Jerusalem while her summers were annually spent in London with her extended family.
+Shaina grew up in Jerusalem while her summers were spent in London with her extended family.

 In 2011 they wed in Jerusalem where they spent the next 5 years.
 Shneur served as the director of admissions and a Jewish Law lecturer at Mayanot Institute of Jewish Studies, and Shaina pursued her BA in education, going on to take a teaching position in a local school.
 Their warmth and enthusiasm for life in general and sharing with others in particular has taken them as far as Brazil & India, Namibia & New Zealand.

 Inspired by the vision of the Lubavitcher Rebbe, Rabbi M.M.
 Schneerson, to bring the warmth & beauty of Judaism to every single Jew and promote goodness and kindness to every single human, they moved to Notting Hill in 2017 together with their adorable two children.
-They bring with them the passion to enhance the West End community in every possible way.
+They bring with them the passion to enhance the North Kensington community in every way possible.

 About Chabad Lubavitch